 After my visit to Coyoacán, I call Ruth Alegria to discuss an eating outing we had planned to take.
 I mention how impressed I’ve been by La Merced and Coyoacán.
 She listens politely before suggesting a visit to Mercado Jamaica in the borough of Iztapalapa.
 I know someday I’ll go there and take advantage of Mexico City’s seemingly infinite culinary options.
 But for now, three favorite markets are plenty.

-Want a more guided experience?
-Try one of these five tasting tours of Mexico City.
+Want a guided experience?
+Try one of these five food tasting tours in Mexico City.